About this Post

 Uploading sketches via ISP

-Sketch upload via ISP is simple.
-Leave both the connection of the ATtiny and the settings in the Arduino IDE as they were when burning the bootloader.
-You start the upload via the keyboard shortcut CTRL/Shift/U or via Sketch → “Upload with Programmer”.
-It also worked for me with the “normal” upload (i.e., arrow symbol or CTRL/U), but I cannot guarantee that this will work with every programmer.
+Uploading via ISP is straightforward.
+Leave both the ATtiny connection and the settings in the Arduino IDE as they were when you burned the bootloader.
+Start the upload using the keyboard shortcut CTRL/Shift/U or via Sketch → “Upload with Programmer”.
+It also worked for me using the “normal” upload method (i.e. the arrow icon or Ctrl+U), but I can’t guarantee that it will work that way with every programmer.

 A blink sketch is suitable for testing.
 This will also show you whether everything is OK with the clock settings.